roshanca/starter-framework7/README.md

 + Contain both iOS and Material Themes in single app.
 + All pages stored locally, so don't need additional xhr to load page.
 + Encapsulate `get` and `post` methods for fetching server data with comprehensive response handler (timeout, error etc).
-+ Reusable componenets powered by Vue, simple and neat code which focus on the business logic.
++ Reusable components powered by Vue which made code simple and neat, more focus on the business logic.
 + Isomorphic js according to Babel (it seems not very useful so far).

 Running